jeungsook/cs135/exercises/exercise3.md

 ---
 layout: pages
-title:  "Exercise 1"
+title:  "Exercise 3"
-permalink: /exercise1/
+permalink: /exercise3/
 ---

-# Exercise 1

 ## Summary

-Learn how to:

-- Add comments to code
-- Compile a program
-- Run a compiled program
+- Familiarize yourself with the CS135 lab
+- Navigate to UNLV's tux website and answer the questions

 ### Due
-Jan 24-27 for labs 1004-1009, 1012-1015, Jan 30 for lab 1011
+by 11:59pm Tues, Jan 31

 ### Point Value
-10
+20

-### Download the pdf instructions for this exercise:
+### Download the pdf instructions for this exercise: [Download](https://github.com/jeungsook/cs135/blob/master/exercises/pdf/CS%20135%20Spring%202017%20Exercise%20%233.pdf)

-### Due Date Passed.
-Here is a Perfect Example of Exercise 1:
+### Tips
+- The file you will be copying is not a program, just a plain text file
+- Do not mail the file with an extension